Radwan-Albahrani/Java-OOP-Project/OOP 2/README.md

 - Click on Run Project

 To Run the program from the command line, do the following:

 - Open a command prompt
 - Navigate to the folder where you saved the project
 - Navigate to the Jar file included with the project
 - Type the following command: java -jar "Java Project.jar"

+Note: This would ONLY work if you have java version 17 or higher installed.